gmlwo530/html-js-css-exercise/README.md

 It stores good html, js, css codes on the internet.

-The source of each code is specified at the top of the file.
+The source of each code is specified at the top of the file or `README.md` in each folder.